 Dameg Square is the centre of Rookpot in every sense.
 It is halfway up the tor and the gorge cuts through its ancient cobbles and the neat rectangle of grass that is crowded in the summer and muddy in the winter.

 I have spent a lot of time in this Square.
-The Museum, with its wide white steps, and the Library stand next to each other, face the ancient Cathedral (started in the thirteenth century) and the Council Chambers.
-The green in the centre of the Square is home to a solitary oak tree that seemed to be dead for all of the time I had been at university, it is bent almost double, long branches dangling down into the gorge.
+The Museum, with its wide white steps, and the Library stand next to each other, and face the ancient Cathedral (the foundations of which were laid in the thirteenth century) and the Council Chambers.
+The green in the centre of the Square is home to a solitary oak tree that seemed to be dead for all of the time I had been at university; it is bent almost double, long branches dangling down into the gorge.

 We sat on the wide Museum steps to drink our slushes and people-watched.
 It was a hot day in June so the bustle was a little fatigued, except in the fountain where children and students splashed.
 The office workers, shirt sleeves rolled up to their elbows, ties untied, looked like they were having the least fun during their brief escape from their offices.

 A story time event had just finished in the Library, and the parents with prams were milling about outside, the adults chattering loudly, their small children chasing each other around in the safety of the Square.
 When I had first arrived in Rookpot as a fresher I had been horrified at the sight of small children – or drunk students, or Council workers staring at their phones – shrieking and playing excitedly close to a chasm plunging hundreds of feet to a fierce river below.
-But I had gone completely native, and the children’s reckless proximity to certain death did not bother me at all.
+But I had gone completely native, and was confident that no child would fall.

 There was nothing – no barrier, fence, not even cones – to stop anyone from plummeting into the gorge, yet nobody ever seemed to.
 Only seven people had ever died this way in the whole history of the city.
 The gorge was narrow in Dameg Square, and brazen Rookpotians casually jumped from Eassentor to Wessentor on their way to work, hardly breaking their stride.

-Ivor Gwynne joined us in Dameg Square.
-He shared a house with us on Eassentor, and had not yet decided what he was going to do over the summer.
-He had been visiting the exhibition in the Museum – advertised as Coastal Treasures on the listless banners hanging over the steps.
+The exhibition in the Museum was Coastal Treasures, advertised on the listless banners hanging over the steps.
 I had been a week before, and it was an interesting exploration of the expeditions and research focussed on the coves and beaches along Farynshire’s coast between Tropsog and Sylnmouth, and the shipwrecks and treasures that had been discovered beneath the waves.
 Felix was inspired to go scuba diving when we reached the coast.
 I was less keen, and hoped he would forget this notion by the time we reached the sea.
 He was also inspired to buy a few guide books, which I was much more on board with.

-Ivor picked up an apple and celery slush from Rhewogydd, and we ambled along the edge of the gorge to the Cut that linked Dameg Square with EassenBren.
+Sipping on our slushes, we made our way along the edge of the gorge to the Cut that linked Dameg Square with EassenBren.
 Rookpot was riddled with these Cuts: long, winding, red-bricked alleys lit by old iron lanterns even on a sunny summer day.
 This was the most famous and well-used Cut as it linked the two most important Squares.

 By Mabel Govitt (with special permission from Ammaceadda)